abraham-ukachi/boutique-en-ligne/README.md

 </p>

 <p align="center">
   Maxaboom 🎶 is a <b>fun</b> and <b>dynamic</b> online store that offers a wide variety of musical instruments. <br> From guitars 🎸 and drums 🥁 to keyboards 🎹, microphones 🎙 and trumpets 🎺, Maxaboom has everything a musician needs to create their own unique sound.
-With high-quality products and exceptional customer service. <br> Maxaboom is the perfect destination for anyone looking to unleash their inner rockstar.
+With high-quality products and exceptional customer service; a perfect destination for anyone looking to unleash their inner rockstar.
 </p>

 <p align="center">